mattharrison/katacoda-scenarios/challenge1/4_task.md

 ## Pipeline

 Now you need to make a pipeline for your classifier.
-It will have a few steps.
+Put the following steps in your pipeline:

-- Call the ``AmesClassificationTransformer``
+- The ``AmesClassificationTransformer``
-- Call a `ColumnTransformer` that uses `sklearn.preprocessing.OneHotEncoder` on the categorical columns and `sklearn.preprocessing.StandardScalar` on the numeric columns.
+- A `ColumnTransformer` that uses `sklearn.preprocessing.OneHotEncoder` on the categorical columns and `sklearn.preprocessing.StandardScalar` on the numeric columns.
-- Adds in a classifier on the end.
+- A decision tree classifier.

 Make a function called `get_clf_pipeline` that returns the pipeline.